Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 2: Initial Prototyping of Envisioned Personal Health Assistant

 \subsection{\highlight{lightgreen}{Phase 2} After-Visit Debrief (Consultation)}

 Phase 2 targets \highlight{DR_orange}{DR2}.
-The VA drives the debrief by summarizing key information from the after-visit summary, including conditions discussed, medication changes, lifestyle recommendations, and upcoming appointments.
-As after-visit summaries can be information-dense, it is important to avoid overwhelming users with verbose responses that disrupt conversational flow \cite{mahmood2023llm}.
-To balance concise yet comprehensive responses to maintain a natural flow \cite{haas2022keep, mahmood2024situated, hwang2023rewriting}, we implement a hierarchical structure \cite{mahmood2023llm} where the VA presents one aspect of the summary (\eg medical conditions) and allows the user to ask questions.
+The VA drives the debrief by summarizing key information from the AVS, including conditions discussed, medication changes, lifestyle recommendations, and upcoming appointments.
+As AVSs can be information-dense, it is important to avoid overwhelming users with verbose responses that disrupt conversational flow \cite{mahmood2025user}.
+To balance concise yet comprehensive responses \cite{haas2022keep, mahmood2024situated, hwang2023rewriting}, we implement a hierarchical structure \cite{mahmood2025user} where the VA presents one aspect of the summary (\eg medical conditions) and allows the user to ask questions.
 The VA then provides relevant information before moving to the next aspect (\eg medication changes), proceeding step-by-step until the document is fully summarized.
-Users can interrupt the VA and ask questions at any time \highlight{DR_pink}{DR4}; with the VA primarily referencing the after-visit summary and using the LLM to augment responses as needed, achieved through prompt engineering.
+Users can interrupt the VA and ask questions at any time \highlight{DR_pink}{DR4}; with the VA primarily referencing the AVS and using the LLM to augment responses as needed, achieved through prompt engineering.